Passer au contenu

 Muscles worked

-: Latissimus dorsi, abdominals, glutes, lower back, rear deltoids.
+Latissimus dorsi, abdominals, glutes, lower back, posterior deltoids.

 Execution

-1. Hang with your arms straight, palms facing the floor.
+1. Hang with arms extended, palms facing the floor.

-2. Tighten your back and abdominal muscles to bring your body into a horizontal position, parallel to the floor.
+2. Squeeze your back and core muscles to bring your body horizontal, parallel to the ground.

-3. Hold the position for a few seconds without bending your arms.
+3. Hold the position for a few seconds, keeping your arms straight.

-5. Keep your gaze steady and your body perfectly aligned.
+5. Keep your eyes fixed and your body perfectly straight.

-Focus on scapular strength and total body tension.
+Focus on your shoulder blade strength and keeping your whole body tight.

 Back Lever